 I asked Patrick Bateson if there was, by chance, a photograph.
 And later that day, an email dropped into my inbox.
 Opening that file was a tremendously exciting moment.
 I couldn’t have guessed at the power this image would come to hold when it eventually went out into the world, on publication of my book Mrs Pankhurst’s Purple Feather in 2018.

 When you have a face, you have a personality — and then you have a story.
 I am still piecing together Emily’s wider story, combing through the Bateson family archives.
 Her cousin Edith was a committed suffragist.
 Was Emily?
 I don’t yet know.

 But now that she has a face, Manchester’s eco heroine is being propelled, gently, into the spotlight.
-Last year the good people of Didsbury crowd-funded a fitting plaque for Emily Williamson.
-A group gathered at The Croft on 1 June 2019 for the great unveiling.
+In 2019 the good people of Didsbury crowd-funded a fitting plaque for Emily Williamson.
+A group gathered at The Croft on 1 June for the grand unveiling.
 Emily’s great, great niece, Professor Melissa Bateson, joined environmentalists, councillors, RSPB staff and garden volunteers as the guest of honour.
 Sadly, her father Patrick had died in 2017, and so she was picking up the baton.